Connor-DewDrop-87/rapid-prototype-nextGenGame-Team1/README.md

 In later levels, players can hit platforms at angles to jump up to higher platforms.
 Early levels focus on jumping over obstacles.

+## Gameplay
+The player uses the charge jump to reach the objective The levels progress in difficulty the more the player progresses

 ## Game Updates
 - **September 12th:** Added jump mechanic.
 - **September 16th:** Added Basic Player Movement and Obstacle Collision.